 “ Microbiology and cell biology laboratory testing expertise, from routine antimicrobial screening, to method development, to advanced Research & Development projects”

 Emery Pharma offers a wide range of microbiology and cell biology testing services in our state-of-the-art laboratory with hundreds of bacterial strains including multi drug-resistant clinical isolates, ESKAPE pathogens, and multiple fungal strains available in our inventory for immediate testing.
 Our laboratory at Emery Pharma routinely preforms microbiological testing and our Ph.D. scientists provide both recommendations for methods set up, such as suggesting microorganisms to test, and insightful and timely analysis of results.

 Minimum Inhibitory Concentration (MIC) assay is an assay used to test antimicrobial susceptibility and sensitivity.
 The MIC assay tests antimicrobial susceptibility and sensitivity by measuring inhibition of growth of the test microorganisms as a function of concentration of the test article.
 Our Microbiologists use disc diffusion, agar dilution, and broth microdilution Minimum Inhibitory Concentration (MIC) testing methods according to CLSI protocols to test a test article’s antimicrobial activity based on the concentration.

-Minimum Bactericidal Concentration (MBC) or Minimal Fungicidal Concentration (MFC) is a microbiology technique used to determine the lowest concentration of an antimicrobial test article that results in a 99.9% reduction in the initial microbial density.
+Minimum Bactericidal Concentration (MBC) and Minimal Fungicidal Concentration (MFC) are microbiology techniques used to determine the lowest concentration of an antimicrobial test article that results in a 99.9% reduction in the initial microbial density.
 A Minimum Bactericidal Concentration (MBC) test is normally performed after a Minimum Inhibitory Concentration (MIC) test to distinguish if the antimicrobial test compounds are bactericidal or bacteriostatic.

 Time Kill Test is used in microbiology to assess a test object’s in vitro rate-of-kill in regards to a chosen set of test microorganisms.
 Generally, in a Time Kill Test, a 3 Log10 reduction is considered the minimum level at which a product has significant killing activity against a particular test microorganism, while, as in the Minimal Bactericidal Concentration (MBC) test, bactericidal activity is defined as a 99.9% or greater killing efficacy at a specified time.
 Emery Pharma has successfully provided Time Kill assays following the guidelines set by the CLSI.